The-Marcy-Lab-School/marcy-curriculum-docs/mod-1-javascript-fundamentals/2-functions.md

 ## Functions

-A **Function** is a named container for statements that can be **invoked** to execute its statements.
-Functions improve the readability of our code and minimize repetition of commonly used statements.
+A **Function** is a reusable container of statements:
+* Functions improve the readability of our code and minimize repetition of commonly used statements.
+* A function can be **invoked** to execute its statements.
+A function can be invoked many times.

 The same result can be achieved with a `printSumAndAverage` function: